Lammi

 Lammi (Lammi, also Lampis) is a former municipality of Finland.
 It was consolidated with Hämeenlinna on 2009-01-01.

-It is located in the province of Southern Finland and is part of the Tavastia Proper region.
-The municipality had a population of 5,507 (2008) and covered an area of 611.24 km² of which 73.69 km² is water.
+It is located in the province of Southern Finland and is part of the Kanta-Häme region.
+The municipality had a population of 5,507 (2008) and covered an area of 611.24 km², of which 73.69 km² is water.
 The population density is 11 inhabitants per km².

 Neighbouring municipalities were Asikkala, Hauho, Hausjärvi, Hämeenkoski, Janakkala, Kärkölä, Luopioinen, Padasjoki and Tuulos.